16.4 Kidneys

 Reabsorption and Secretion

-As filtrate moves through the renal tubule, some of the substances it contains are reabsorbed from the filtrate back into the blood in the efferent arteriole (via ).
+As filtrate moves through the renal tubule, some of the substances it contains are reabsorbed from the filtrate back into the blood in the efferent arteriole (via peritubular capillary network).
 This is the reabsorption stage of nephron function and it is about returning “the good stuff” back to the blood so that it doesn’t exit the body in urine.
-About two-thirds of the filtered salts and water, and all of the filtered organic solutes (mainly and ) are reabsorbed from the filtrate by the blood in the peritubular capillary network. occurs mainly in the proximal convoluted tubule and the loop of Henle, as seen in Figure 16.4.7.
+About two-thirds of the filtered salts and water, and all of the filtered organic solutes (mainly glucose and amino acids) are reabsorbed from the filtrate by the blood in the peritubular capillary network.
+Reabsorption occurs mainly in the proximal convoluted tubule and the loop of Henle, as seen in Figure 16.4.7.

 Collection of Urine and Excretion